EikenDram/kube-build/README.md

 ## Prepare necessary files

-Server will be in air-gapped environment so we'll need to download and transfer all the necessary files to the server first.
+Server will be in air-gapped environment so we'll need to download all the necessary files to the server first.

-To preparing necessary files run `prepare.sh` script in `deployment` directory
+To do it run the `prepare.sh` script in `deployment` directory
 ```sh
 cd deployment
 sh prepare.sh